Sergeant Odafin Tutuola

 Played by Ice T

-Ice T not only invented gangster rap, he has lived it.
-He is the original embodiment of LA hip-hop and a cultural icon.
-Through his music, books and lecture tours of America's prisons, high schools, libraries and colleges (including Harvard, Princeton, and Stanford), Ice T has become an influential spokesman for America's youth, regardless of color.
+Ice-T not only invented gangster rap, he has lived it.
+He is the original embodiment of L.A. hip-hop and a cultural icon.
+Through his music, books and lecture tours of America's prisons, high schools, libraries and colleges (including Harvard, Princeton and Stanford), Ice-T has become an influential spokesman for America's youth, regardless of color.

-The Grammy Award-nominated artist formed Rhyme Syndicate Records in 1989 and released a string of groundbreaking West Coast rap records.
+The Grammy Award-winning artist formed Rhyme Syndicate Records in 1989 and released a string of groundbreaking West Coast rap records.
 He subsequently formed the thrash metal band Body Count with close high school friend and guitarist Ernie C. Body Count's 1991 self-titled debut contained the controversial single "Cop Killer," and the band became the most critically acclaimed act on the highly successful inaugural Lollapalooza Tour.

 In 2018, Body Count received a Grammy nomination for Best Metal Performance for their single "Black Hoodie," off their sixth studio album, "Bloodlust."
 After a 23-city European tour, including top rock and metal festivals, the band returned to the recording studio in 2019 to complete their seventh and latest album, "Carnivore."

 Ice-T's talent as an artist has spanned many genres.
 As an author, he's written four books: "The Ice Opinion" (1994), "Ice: A Memoir of Gangster Life" and "Redemption From South Central to Hollywood" (2011) and the fictional novels "Kings of Vice" (2011) and "Mirror Image" (2014).
 As an avid gamer, he has lent his voice to over 20 video games, including the "Grand Theft Auto" series, "Gears of War 3," "Scarface" and "Borderlands."